fletort/init-repo-action/README.md

 ```
 You can also pin to a [specific release](https://github.com/fletort/init-repo-action/releases) version in the format `@v1.x.x`

-To have a dynamic template feature like you can call this action on the `create` event:
+To have a _dynamic template feature_ you can call this action on the `create` event:
 ```yaml
 name: Init Repository and Resolve Dynamic Template
 on: